How do we cultivate thankfulness, gratitude, and appreciation?

 Our perspective will affect our ability to enjoy the simpler pleasures of life.
 Is the glass half-empty or half-full?
 The glass holds the same amount of water, but our viewpoint will affect how we process an event.

 For instance, I can sit in my backyard, listen to the doves coo, feel the gentle breeze, capture the fragrance of flowers and thoroughly lose myself in the moment of contentment.
 All is well with my soul.

 I can sit in the same chair, and zero into the sound of a neighbor’s dog barking, the sound of a car driving by on the street, criticize the wind for not blowing or for blowing to strong, complain about the lack of fragrance from the flowers and lose myself in discontentment.
 All is wrong in the world.

-Our outlook allows us to enjoy the beauty, appreciate the moment, and release the unpleasant.
+Our perspective allows us to enjoy the beauty, appreciate the moment, and release the things which are unpleasant to us.
 Thankfulness and contentment help our soul to be satisfied.

 Sow into Your Soul

 What causes beauty to arise from your soul?
 Music, books, paintings or artwork are a few indoor stimulants that help us cultivate beauty.
 The view outside of our window, a walk in the park, a drive along the shoreline or through a forest are outdoor stimulants that help us find delight in our world.